 The settlement, agreed to in 1997, requires the government to provide certain housing and nutritional requirements to immigrant children.
 It also mandates the release of those children to relatives or other known family friends within a timely manner.

-Last week, the Office of Management and Budget concluded its review of two regulations filed by the Department of Homeland Security and the Department of Health and Human Services.
+Last week, the Office of Management and Budget concluded its review of two regulations filed by the Department of Homeland Security and Department of Health and Human Services.

 The Washington Post recently obtained a draft detailing the administration’s plans to replace Flores.
 Based on that story, the new provisions may include removing restrictions on family detention and eliminating licensing requirements, said Heidi Altman, director of policy at the National Immigrant Justice Center.